Benefits of Ginger: A Plant with Powerful Properties

 Nausea, Morning Sickness and Motion Sickness

-Without the side effects of drugs, Ginger Root will stop nausea, morning sickness, and motion sickness e.g., car, sea, air.
-Ginger Root contains the amino acid Tryptophane, which gives it the ability to be tranquilizing to the central nervous system.
+Without the side effects of drugs, Ginger Root will stop nausea, morning sickness, and motion sickness, e.g., car, sea, air.
+Ginger Root contains the amino acid Tryptophan, which gives it the ability to be tranquillizing to the central nervous system.

 Digestive Health

-Ginger has been traditionally used to treat digestive problems such as indigestion, bloating, and nausea.
-According to a study published in the Journal of Alternative and Complementary Medicine, ginger may be effective in treating nausea and vomiting caused by pregnancy, chemotherapy, and surgery.
-Ginger has also been found to improve digestion by increasing the production of digestive juices and enzymes.
-It may also help to relieve symptoms of acid reflux and heartburn.
+People have traditionally used ginger to treat digestive problems such as indigestion, bloating, and nausea.
+A study published in the Journal of Alternative and Complementary Medicine reported that ginger effectively treats nausea and vomiting caused by pregnancy, chemotherapy, and surgery.
+Researchers also found that ginger improves digestion by increasing the production of digestive juices and enzymes.
+It may further relieve symptoms of acid reflux and heartburn.

 Anti-Inflammatory and Pain Relief